July 29, 2022

 There are no particularly distinct legal definitions of the different types of bar, so they can be classified into an almost infinite variety, for this article, let’s break them down into four popular types for comparison:

 - Music bar – This is the kind of place with plenty of seating and room for a stage.
 It might be the venue for pub quizzes or open mic nights and appeals to a wide range of customers.
 It’s usually in a good location in town, and reasonably cheap, but still comfortable enough for families to have lunch in during the day.
 These bars may bring in revenue around the national average of $28k a month.
 The nature of these bars means they’re more recession-proof than more niche types.
+Music bars also require appropriate background music during their events, and finding the right royalty-free music can be a challenge.
+Fortunately, websites such as Videvo provide royalty-free music that can be used in these types of bars in order to add to the atmosphere of the venue.
+With a wide selection of different genres, Videvo offers something for every kind of music bar.

 - High-end bar/Nightclub – This could be a stylish venue for various wines and whiskies, champagnes, cocktails, and European beers.
 The margins are high, but so are the costs, and this will mean it’s important to maintain a regular customer throughput.
 The location of these bars is particularly important, and there may be plenty of competition.